tedunderwood/DataMunging/readme.md

 The script writes a cleaned version of the text file (with the suffix clean.txt) to the original folder location.
 If requested, it will also write a tab-separated file that contains wordcounts for each volume.
 On completion it writes three kinds of logs: a list of files not found or otherwise anomalous, a list of files thought to contain long-s, and a tab-separated table listing the percentage of words recognized before and after correction in each file.

+### /pagefeatures

+This folder contains a new-and-improved version of OCRnormalizer that I am currently only using locally.
+Whereas in OCRnormalizer I've made token efforts to generalize the scripts so that they could run on any machine, these scripts are very specifically adapted to my local work environment.
+They produce normalized versions of files that are a little cleaner than OCRnormalizer 0.1, specifically by preserving punctuation in places where OCRnormalizer will change or remove it.
+But they're also designed to output "page features" for a page-level classification workflow that is probably only relevant to me.
+TODO: merge this branch back into OCRnormalizer so the improvements I've made can be incorporated into a (slightly) more public-facing resource.

 ### /HathiMetadata

 Contains scripts designed to extract tabular metadata from the file of xml MARC records that Hathi provides to accompany their data, or from .jsons extracted from the bibliographic API.